What are Microservices?

 The term "microservices" refers to a delivery model for software applications that divides an application into smaller, self-contained components.
 Each component can be independently deployed, scaled, and updated.
 This helps to improve application functionality and reliability.
 It also enables developers to more easily create and maintain software applications.

 Microservices are a key part of modern application delivery.
 From social networking apps to online retail to streaming video, almost every major software application today is built using microservices.
-But how exactly do they improve software?
-And what do they look like from a developer's perspective?
-In this post, we'll examine the pros and cons of microservices and the real-world benefits they bring to the software development process.
+But what are they?
+And how exactly do they improve software?
+In this post, we'll examine their real-world benefits and also discuss the potential disadvantages of using microservices.

 What are the benefits of using microservices?

-Improved reliability.
-Because each microservice performs a single logical function within the greater application, developers provide updates that are isolated to just the service that needs the changes.
-Typically there is a well defined interface between microservices within an application, and as long as that remains intact, the application can remain functional even as changes are being made-real.
+Each microservice performs a single logical function within the greater application.
+For this reason, developers provide updates that are isolated to just the service that needs the changes.
+Typically there is a well defined interface between microservices within an application.
+And as long as that remains intact, the application can remain functional even as changes are being made-real.

-Reduced development time.
 Individual services provide a well-defined set of functionality for each component that can be built around specific requirements.
-This makes it simple to horizontally scale development efforts across multiple teams and makes it easier to quickly update or add new features.
+This makes it simple to horizontally scale development efforts across multiple team.
+And it makes it easier to quickly update or add new features.

-Increased application functionality.
-As development teams are able to create individual components that can be reused in multiple contexts, they can create new applications that accommodate a broader array of users and deliver deeper functionality without duplicating efforts
+As development teams are able to create individual components that can be reused in multiple contexts.
+They can create new applications that accommodate a broader array of users and deliver deeper functionality without duplicating efforts.

 What are the disadvantages of using microservices?